UKPLab/sentence-transformers/examples/training/quora_duplicate_questions/README.md

 Currently the following models trained on Quora Duplicate Questions are available:
 * **distilbert-base-nli-stsb-quora-ranking**:  We extended the *distilbert-base-nli-stsb-mean-tokens* model and trained it with *OnlineContrastiveLoss* and with *MultipleNegativesRankingLoss* on the Quora Duplicate questions dataset.
 For the code, see [training_multi-task-learning.py](training_multi-task-learning.py)
+* **distilbert-multilingual-nli-stsb-quora-ranking**: Extension of *distilbert-base-nli-stsb-quora-ranking* to be multi-lingual.
+Trained on parallel data for 50 languages.

 You can load & use pre-trained models like this:
 ```python